-Youth Players.
 If a player at the youth level (in other words, all age groups below high school) is (a) enrolled at a school and (b) that school has a team at the player's age group, then that player may play for that school-based team without regard to the player's residence.
-If player's school does not have a team, but has a youth sports affiliated school, then that player has a choice to play for the affiliated school or their community lacrosse program.
+If a player's school does not have a team, but rather has a youth sport affiliated school, then that player has a choice to play for the affiliated school or their community lacrosse program.
 In such situations, the GBYLA may require proof of enrollment at that school before that player will be allowed to register.
-In addition, whether a school "has a team at the player's age group" will be determined by the GBYLA in consultation with the school (by way of example only, a school may wish to field a team, but it lacks sufficient numbers).
-If a student is not enrolled at the school, or if the school, as determined by the GBYLA, does not have a team at the player's age group or a youth sports affiliated school, then the player will play on a team in his or her geographical, municipal community, unless that particular community does not have a team for that player, in which case the GBYLA will applythe "orphan" provisions set out below.
+In addition, whether a school 'has a team at the player's age group' will be determined by the GBYLA in consultation with the school (by way of example only, a school may wish to field a team, but lacks numbers).
+If a student is not enrolled at the school, or if the school, as determined by the GBYLA, does not have a team at the player's age group or a youth sports affiliated school, then the player will play on a team in his or her geographical, municipal community, unless that particular community does not have a team for that player, in which case the GBYLA will apply the 'orphan' provisions as set out below.

 Further, a school team at the youth level cannot require that the youth player play for the school team, even if the player is an enrolled student.
-Because "school" teams at the youth level are in derogation of the GBYLA principle that teams are geographical, municipal community teams, the youth player may always choose to play for his or her geographical, municipal team.
+Because 'school' teams at the youth level are in derogation of the GBYLA principle that teams are geographical, municipal community teams, the youth player may always have a choice to play for his or her geographical, municipal team.

-In any event, there will be no "free agency."
-If for whatever reasons the structure set out above is incapable of ready application, the "you play your zip code" rule applies, and the player will play for his or her geographical, municipal community.
+In any event, there will be no 'free agency.'
+If, for whatever reasons, the structure set out above is incapable of ready application, the 'you play your zip code' rule applies and the player will play for his or her geographical, municipal community.

-High School Players.
+High School Players

 Players will play on behalf of the high school at which they are enrolled.
 See below orphan rule for High School players.